 They have a very characteristic look — they’re vibrant green in color with dark spots on the limbs and chest.
 They also have a distinct “bark” local shamans can pick out in the sea of noise coming from the dense rainforest.

-Interestingly, it’s not known what causes the frog to produce its venom but it’s believed to be sequestered from their environment.
+Interestingly, it’s not known what causes the frog to produce its venom but it’s believed to be sequestered from its environment.
 Frogs removed from their natural environment won’t produce this venom.

 What is Kambo Medicine Used For?

 Kambo is not psychedelic and it’s not used to get the user high.
 In fact, the practice can be quite unpleasant.
 It makes you feel like you’re sick — resulting in symptoms including vomiting, heavy sweating, rapid heartbeat, muscle aches, and lethargy.